Sharing Notion Pages: A Step-by-Step Guide to Sharing Templates with Others

 Step 3: Share the Template Page

-• Click the ••• (three-dot) menu at the top-right corner of the page.
+• Click the ••• (three-dot) menu at the top-right corner of the duplicate page.

 • Select Share from the dropdown.

-• In the share settings popup, decide the level of access you want to grant – whether it’s editing, commenting, or view-only.
+• In the share settings pop-up, choose the level of access you want to grant—options include editing, commenting, or view-only.

-• Generate a shareable link that you can send out.
-You can update the access settings under "Who can access this?" to allow anyone with the link to duplicate the page, regardless of their email domain or Notion account.
+• Turn on public access and generate a shareable link.
+Notion now allows you to update access settings under "Who can access this?" so that anyone with the link can duplicate the page, regardless of their email domain or Notion account status.

-Notion’s public sharing feature now lets you share pages easily while maintaining control over permissions.
+This public sharing feature makes it seamless to distribute your template while maintaining control over permissions.

 Step 4: Instruct Others on How to Use the Template

-• Add simple, step-by-step instructions directly on the template page or link to a separate guidelines document.
+• Add step-by-step guidelines directly on the template page or link to a dedicated instruction document.

-• Offer tips on customizing the template, using databases or properties, or employing the Template Button for recurring tasks.
+• Suggest tips on customizing the template, such as modifying databases or using properties.
+Also, mention that they can take advantage of the Template Button for recurring tasks.

-Encourage users to make a copy of the page before editing to preserve the original template.
+Encourage users always to make a copy of the page before editing so the original template remains intact.

 Step 5: Collaborate and Iterate

-• Invite users to share their feedback, modifications, and improvements.
+• Invite users to share their feedback, modifications, and ideas for improvements.

-• Regularly revisit and update your template based on feedback and new Notion features to keep it relevant.
+• Regularly revisit and update your template based on user feedback and new Notion feature updates to ensure it remains relevant and useful.

 Conclusion

-Sharing Notion pages as templates is a powerful way to extend your expertise and creativity while fostering collaboration.
-Following the steps outlined above will enable you to easily share your custom-designed pages and help others build on your work.
-Remember to provide clear, concise instructions and invite contributions to ensure the template evolves over time.
+Sharing Notion pages as templates offers a powerful way to extend your expertise and foster collaboration.
+By following these steps, you can easily distribute your custom-designed pages and empower others to build upon your ideas.
+Provide clear instructions and welcome contributions so that your template continues to evolve.

-So, go ahead and start sharing your Notion templates to unlock new creative possibilities and collaborative workflows!
+So, why wait?
+Start sharing your Notion templates today and unlock new creative possibilities and collaborative workflows!

 Did this page help you?